bparanj/coding-skill/_posts/2019-07-11-in-person-interview-tips.md

 In this article, we will discuss the format of the in-person interview as well as a number of tips to help you succeed during that interview.

-If you get the in-person interview, it means that they were happy with your resume and you succeeded during the technical phone screen.
+If you get the in-person interview, it means that they were happy with your resume and you succeeded in the technical phone screen.
 At this point, they think you could be a potentially good fit for the job and now it really comes down to the in-person interview.

 ## Interview Format